HelixXmode/Helix-Xmode-Validator/README.md

 # Helix X Validator

 Helix X Validator is a lightweight CLI/library for parsing Helix configs, validating rule sets and schemas, and producing clear error reports before deployments.
-It is built to be embeddable in CI pipelines and developer tooling while staying easy to extend.
+It is designed for CI friendliness, fast feedback, and extensibility via custom rule packs.

 ## Why it matters
-- Fast config parsing with pluggable loaders.
+- Fast parsing with pluggable loaders.
-- Rule- and schema-level validation with granular reports.
+- Schema + semantic validation with granular reports.
 - Consistent JSON/text output for CI or dashboards.
 - Extensible hooks for custom rule packs.
-- Ships with an example `$HELIX` community token mention for ecosystem integrations.
+- `$HELIX` token context for future ecosystem integrations.

 ## Quick start
 ```bash